Chair, Board of Directors

 Angela joined the board in December 2011.
 For 35 years, Angela and her husband Martin have owned and operated Maypul Layn Farm, a Dairy and Cash Crop farm and vacation home in Milford.
 She has been very active in 4-H Ontario, serving on the board of directors and as President of her Regional Board.
 Also very involved at the local level, Angela has served as President, Past President, Treasurer, and Secretary for the Prince Edward County 4-H Association, as well as working with local youth as a club leader for 31 years.
 Angela has also served her local community through her church council and her children’s school council, and has been a member of the Agricultural Advisory Committee for The County of Prince Edward for the past 7 years.
 She is passionate about agriculture and the sustainable future of the small family farm.

-Vice Chair/Sec.-Treasurer of the Board, and Chair of the Finance & Planning Committee
+Vice Chair and Chair of the Finance & Planning Committee

 Devon Jones has been a member of the Prince Edward County community for over 10 years, moving here permanently 2 years ago.
 She is an experienced legal counsel, corporate secretary and executive management team member, and was most recently chief legal counsel and secretary of a publicly traded Canadian Real Estate Investment Trust.
 With some 30 years involvement in the commercial real estate sector, she has provided guidance and direction to the Board of Trustees, and the senior executive team, including the corporate functions of investment, finance, human resources, IT, portfolio management, development, governance planning and risk mitigation and compliance.
 She is a member of the Canadian Bar Association and the Canadian Corporate Counsel Association.